roozerxc/atrim/README.md

 Also known as Amnesia2K or `atrim`.
 This is a backport of Frictional Games' *Amnesia: The Dark Descent* (and *A Machine for Pigs* coming soon), and a fork of Amnesia64 for the Microsoft *Windows 2000* operating system.

-For residents living in the states of California and Colorado in the United States of America, please read the legal notice in [`LEGAL-NOTICE.md`](LEGAL-NOTICE.md)
+For residents living in the states of California, Colorado and New York in the United States of America, and the country of Brazil, please read the legal notice in [`LEGAL-NOTICE.md`](LEGAL-NOTICE.md)

 For a list of key changes, see [`CHANGELOG.md`](CHANGELOG.md).